Otelo Burning: Plot

-fuelled by Inkatha hostel dwellers on one side, and United Democratic Front comrades on the other.
-For the boys, who previously had a deep-seated fear of the sea, "flying on water" comes to represent freedom, and they are sold.
+from Inkatha and United Democratic Front supporters.
+The boys, originally afraid of water, become interested in surfing.

-Soon, everyone recognises that Otelo is truly gifted on the water, a surfing star in the making.
-An older white man, Kurt Struely, approaches the boys, certain of their potential.
-He invites them to his home to watch some professional surfers on video.
-He also paints an enticing picture of the life they could have if they learn to master the waves.
-With practice, Otelo soon outshines his friend, Mandla, whose resentment builds even more when Dezi, New Year's younger sister, falls for Otelo.
+It is revealed that Otelo is gifted at surfing.
+An older white man, Kurt Struely, approaches the boys and invites them home to watch some professional surfers on video, and encourages them to continue surfing.
+Mandla begins to resent Otelo's skill, whose resentment builds even more when Dezi, New Year's younger sister, falls for Otelo.

 As the boys begin to win competitions, Mandla's jealousy grows and eventually he betrays his friend.
-In exchange for money for a new surfboard, he sells Otelo's brother out as a suspected informer for the apartheid security police.
+In exchange for money for a new surfboard, he sells Otelo's brother out as a suspected informer to the apartheid security police.

-When Otelo discovers the truth behind his younger brother's death, he has to make a choice between the money, glamour, girls and superstardom of international surfing and justice for Ntwe.
-On the day Nelson Mandela steps out of prison for the first time in 27 years, the young boy makes a choice that will change his life.
+When Otelo discovers his younger brother's death, he has to choose between international surfing competitions or justice for Ntwe.
+On the day Nelson Mandela is released from prison in 1990, Otelo makes his choice.

 Cast

 The cast is mostly made up of young up-and-coming actors who were integrally involved in the world of the story.